-2.5 No student of National Centre for Circus Arts_shall engage in conduct either on or off School premises which may reasonably be deemed to constitute misconduct, as per the definitions of misconduct in this policy.
-Where a student is alleged to have engaged in conduct or behaviour that takes place off National Centre for Circus Arts_premises which falls within one or more of the definitions of misconduct set out in this Policy, the alleged misconduct including any resulting reports and/or supporting evidence will normally be referred into these Non-Academic Misconduct procedures for investigation (see the 'Preliminary Enquiry' section of this policy for further information).
+2.5 No student of NCCA shall engage in conduct either on or off School premises which may reasonably be deemed to constitute misconduct, as per the definitions of misconduct in this policy.
+Where a student is alleged to have engaged in conduct or behaviour that takes place off NCCA premises which falls within one or more of the definitions of misconduct set out in this Policy, the alleged misconduct including any resulting reports and/or supporting evidence will normally be referred into these Non-Academic Misconduct procedures for investigation (see the 'Preliminary Enquiry' section of this policy for further information).